Campuses: Canterbury Plains, Christchurch

 Students living on campus say it’s a great way to enjoy their time at Lincoln.
 You’ll make friends for life; there’s always something fun going on and you are just a short walk away from lectures, gym, shops, cafés and bars.

 Bachelor of Agribusiness and Food Marketing

 Lincoln’s Bachelor of Agribusiness and Food Marketing degree will equip you with a sound applied knowledge of core business concepts and the unique commercial considerations of the multi-billion-dollar primary production industry.
 You will gain a contextual understanding of the global agribusiness and food marketing sectors to meet market demand.

 Bachelor of Environmental Management

-As a graduate of Lincoln’s Bachelor of Environmental Management you will have the skills needed to sustainably manage natural resources and address a wide range of environmental problems.
-An industry-proven, multi-disciplinary degree, this course equips students with the critical thinking and practical knowledge relevant to an exciting range of industries and sectors.
+As a graduate of Lincoln’s Bachelor of Environmental Management you will develop the skills needed to sustainably manage natural resources and address a wide range of environmental problems.
+An industry-proven, multi-disciplinary degree, it equips students with the critical thinking and practical knowledge relevant to an exciting range of industries and sectors.

 Master of Science in Food Innovation

-Students study food composition, quality, processing, innovation, marketing and human nutrition.
-This broad base provides them with the necessary skills to succeed, whether as an employee of national or international companies or creating their own unique products.
+Students focus on food composition, quality, processing, innovation, marketing and human nutrition.
+This broad base provides graduates with the necessary skills to succeed, whether it is as an employee of international or national companies or creating your own unique products.